 Project Management Tools

-A Gantt chart, Logic Network, PERT chart, Product Breakdown Structure and Work Breakdown Structure are common tools used when planning a project.
-What follows is a definition for each:
+A Gantt chart, Logic Network, PERT chart, Product Breakdown Structure and Work Breakdown Structure are standard tools used in project planning.
+What follows is a short definition for each:

 A Gantt chart is a popular project management bar chart that tracks tasks across time.
-When first developed in 1917, the Gantt chart did not show the relationships between tasks.
-This has become common in current use, as both time and interdependencies between tasks are tracked.
+When first developed in 1917, the Gantt chart did not show the relationships between the tasks.
+Since then, it has become common to track both time and interdependencies between tasks, which is now its everyday use.

 Since their first introduction, Gantt charts have become an industry standard.
 They are an important project management tool used for showing the phases, tasks, milestones and resources needed as part of a project.

-One of the first uses was on the Hoover Dam project started in 1931.
+One of the first uses was on America's Hoover Dam project started in 1931.

-A Logic Network shows the sequence of activities in a project across time.
+A Logic Network indicates the sequence of activities in a project over time.
 It shows which activity logically precedes or follows another activity.
 It can be used to identify the milestones and critical path of a project.
-It will help you understand the dependencies in your project, timescale and its workflow.
-This technique can reveal important information that could otherwise be overlooked.
+It will help you understand the dependencies in your project, timescale, and its workflow.
+Valuable information that you may otherwise overlook can be revealed using this technique.

-The Program Evaluation and Review Technique commonly abbreviated PERT is a model for project management invented by United States Department of Defense's US Navy Special Projects Office in 1958 as part of the Polaris mobile submarine launched ballistic missile project.
+The Program Evaluation and Review Technique, commonly abbreviated to PERT is a model for project management developed by the United States Department of Defense's US Navy Special Projects Office in 1958 as part of the Polaris mobile submarine-launched ballistic missile project.

-PERT is a method for analysing the tasks involved in completing a given project, especially the time needed to complete each task and identifying the minimum time needed to complete the total project.
+PERT is a method for analysing the tasks involved in completing a given project, especially the time needed to complete each task and identifying the minimum time required to complete the total project.